 Player’s Handbook, pg.
 230

-Darkness is one of the trickiest spells for new players to wrap their heads around.
+The DnD 5e Darkness spell is one of the trickiest spells for new players to wrap their heads around.
 It can even be a doozy for experienced DMs, as a point emanating darkness sort of defies natural human comprehension.

 But once you untangle the nuances of Darkness and find a common-sense way of approaching it in any situation, it’s a lot of fun to use.
 We’ll cover both the rules and the fun applications of the Darkness spell in DnD 5e.